 top of page

-What is Christian Meditation?
+What is meditation in the Christian tradition?

 Meditation is a universal spiritual practice, a way of coming into prayerfulness.
 In the Christian Tradition this is to come into the prayer of Christ - who taught a message of love and acceptance.